Alonso-del-Arte/algebraic-integer-calculator/Basics.md

 either, which is an odd number.
 And 48 is not irreducible either, since it's divisible by 2 and by 3.

+In $\mathbb Z$, every nonzero, non-unit number is either irreducible and prime or reducible and not prime.
+There are no irreducible but non-prime numbers in
+$\mathbb Z$.
+Disregarding multiplication by units, every nonzero number in
+$\mathbb Z$ has one unique factorization into primes.
+A ring with these properties is then called a **unique factorization domain** (UFD).

+In my opinion, non-UFDs are far more interesting.
+And for each degree higher than 1, there are infinitely many rings that are not UFDs.

 ## Rings of higher degree

 ### Degree 2